Navid200/xDrip/docs/Nightscout/Terminal.md

 Be patient as it may take a few seconds for the terminal to come up.

-When you are done, you can type exit to close the terminal or just click on X at the top right corner.
+When you are done, you can click on X at the top right corner to close it.